dvcrn/go-rekordbox/README.md

 Motivation behind this tool is to enable better automation and integration with rekordbox.
 In previous versions it was possible to just use the rekordbox XML to query data, but since rekordbox 6 this is no longer possible

-**Note**: This is a quickly hacked together project and currently **only works on Mac**.
+**Note**: This is a quickly hacked together project.
 Use at own risk, and make a backup of your database.

 ## What is this exactly?